 Yes, Hvitserkur is absolutely worth a detour.
 The rock is very impressive and the landscapes of the surrounding area are simply breathtaking.

-When planning our trip we were not sure if Hvitserkur was worth a detour, especially because we already had a very long drive that day.
+When planning our 10-day trip in West and North Iceland, we were not sure if Hvitserkur was worth a detour, especially because we already had a very long drive that day.
 Furthermore, on the day itself, we wasted half the morning changing a flat tire in the Westfjords.
 Despite the lack of time and a spare tire, we decided to make a detour to visit Hvitserkur.
 And we are really glad that we did!

 What to See Nearby & Map